 Starting March 24th, in response to many student requests for more challenging classes, our yoga teacher Claire will be teaching Power Yoga on Tuesday mornings.
 Power yoga is great for strengthening muscles, increasing flexibility, and working on focus.
 Each class will end with a meditation to help bring positive energy and calmness to your day. $15 to drop in, $120 for a ten class punch card.

 Kid Pinky and Restaurante Allende at ArtsNight Maynard

-As a part of October’s ArtsNight Maynard, get the blues with Kid Pinky, a retro-style, four-piece blues band that is both authentic and unique.
+As a part of April’s ArtsNight Maynard, get the blues with Kid Pinky, a retro-style, four-piece blues band that is both authentic and unique.
 Lead man Steve Prisby was the founder and leader of The Movers, the 1995 International Blues Band Competition winner in Memphis, TN.
 Accompanied by three highly talented bluesmen from the New Hampshire area, Kid Pinky is a throwback to the future.
 While paying homage to blues from the 40s and 50s, as well as New Orleans funk and jazz, they have assimilated their influences to conceive an entirely innovative and original sound.
 Engaging personalities and comfortable volume levels always make the show FUN, creating an intimacy that feels like a private performance in your own living room…or kwoon.
 We’ll also be featuring delicious food from Maynard’s upcoming Puerto Rican restaurant, Restaurante Allende!

-Sunday November 3rd
+Sunday May 3rd

 Mill & Main Parking Lot, Maynard, MA 01754